youngeunkwon0405/RL/README.md

 uv run python examples/run_sft.py
 ```

-This trains `Llama3.2-1B` on one GPU using SQUAD dataset.
+This trains `Llama3.2-1B` on one GPU using the SQUAD dataset.

 If you have access to more GPUs, you can update the experiment accordingly.
 To run on 8 GPUs, we update the cluster configuration.
 We also switch to an 8B Llama base model and increase the batch size: